Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 int main() {

-signal(SIGCHLD, sigchld_handler); // Set SIGCHLD handler
+signal(SIGCHLD, sigchld_handler); // Set SIGCHLD to handler

 pid_t pid = fork();